-In the January 2019, the Company engaged a part time shareholder communications consultant to focus on creating market awareness of the Company, its portfolio of exploration projects with active exploration programs, and the revised preliminary economic assessment for its New Polaris project.
+In the January 2019, the Company engaged a part time shareholder communications consultant to focus on creating market awareness of the Company, its portfolio of exploration projects with active exploration programs, and the revised preliminary economic assessment for its New Polaris project, and such consultant services continued into the remaining quarters of 2019.
 Given the stagnancy in the markets in 2018, shareholder relations efforts were kept to a reduced level.

-Share-based payments were slightly lower in the current quarter relative to the prior comparative quarter in 2018 with ongoing vesting provisions of outstanding stock options.
+Share-based payments were only slightly higher in 2019 than in 2018, with ongoing vesting provisions of outstanding stock options.
 In late June 2018, the departure of a senior officer resulted in the forfeiture of unvested stock options which would reduce share-based payments with vested stock options being cancelled in July 2018.
 Also at the end of June 2018, the Company granted 3,250,000 stock options to directors, officers and employees.
 In November 2018, the Company granted 1,000,000 stock options to an officer of which 500,000 stock options have an exercise price of CAD\$0.05 and 500,000 stock options with an exercise price of CAD\$0.06.
-In February 2019, 700,000 stock options were granted to consultants and in March 2019 300,000 stock options to a director.
+In February 2019, 700,000 stock options were granted to consultants and in March 2019 300,000 stock options to a director and in June 2019 2,750,000 stock options to directors, officers and employees.
 The stock option grants in 2018 and 2019 are subject to vesting provisions in which 20% of the options vest immediately on the grant date and 20% vest every six months thereafter.
+There were nominal forfeitures recognized at the end of September 2019 for unvested stock options due to a staff departure.